roccobarbi/il2missionplanner.link/README.md

 Before you jump into the code, I kindly ask you to read the following sections.

+### Funding

+You can keep this project running by donating through my patreon page: https://www.patreon.com/roccobarbi

 ### Other il2missionplanner.link repositories

 There are a few other il2missionplanner.link repositories that you can check: